 Enjoy hot with a fork.
 No plate needed!

-a) Keeping the camembert in it's box throughout the process is crucial to ensure the camembert casing doesn't become flimsy and collapses.
+a) Boxed Camembert - Keeping the camembert in it's box throughout the process is crucial to ensure the camembert casing doesn't become flimsy and collapses.
 If it came without a box, tightly wrap up the base in aluminium foil.

 c) With regards to salt & pepper, I usually only salt the macaroni water and leave it at that.
 Bacon, parmesan and the camembert itself are fairly salty already.
 However I do add a generous helping of black pepper.
 But each to their own!

-d) The squeeze of lemon juice is a crucial ingredient.
+d) Lemon Juice - The squeeze of lemon juice is a crucial ingredient.
 It will help cut through the richness of the cheese, which is appreciated when you're essentially eating cheese by the forkful 🙂

-If you like Camembert you’ll love my Cranberry, Bacon and Brie Grilled Cheese!
+If you loved this Camembert recipe you’ll love my Cranberry, Bacon and Brie Grilled Cheese!